 Connect to Exchange servers using remote PowerShell

 If you don't have the Exchange management tools installed on your local computer, you can use Windows PowerShell to create a remote PowerShell session to an Exchange server.
-It's a simple three-step process, where you enter your credentials, provide the required connection settings, and then import the Exchange cmdlets into your local Windows PowerShell session so that you can use them.
+It's a simple three-step process, where you enter your credentials, provide the required connection settings, and then import the Exchange cmdlets into your local Windows PowerShell session.

 We recommend that you use the Exchange Management Shell on any computer that you use to extensively administer Exchange servers.
 You get the Exchange Management Shell by installing the Exchange management tools.
 For more information, see Install the Exchange Server Management Tools and Open the Exchange Management Shell.
 For more information about the Exchange Management Shell, see Exchange Server PowerShell (Exchange Management Shell).

 The Get-ExchangeCertificate cmdlet does not fully support remote PowerShell.
-We recommend that you use the Exchange Management Shell instead to get all the properties of this cmdlet.
+We recommend that you use the Exchange Management Shell instead to see all properties of certificate objects.

 What do you need to know before you begin?